Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Conclusion and Further Challenges

 \begin{IEEEbiography}[{ }]{Bin Han} received his B.E. degree in 2009 from Shanghai Jiao Tong University, China, and his M.Sc. degree in 2012 from Technische Universit\"at Darmstadt, Germany.
 In 2016 he was granted the Ph.D.
 (Dr.-Ing.) degree from Kalsruhe Institute of Technology, Germany.
 He joined the Institute of Wireless Communication, Technische Universit\"at Kaiserslautern, Germany, since July 2016, and is currently working as senior lecturer.
-His research interests are in the broad area of communication systems and signal processing. \end{IEEEbiography}
+His research interests are in the broad area of communication systems and signal processing, with a recent special focus on MEC and 5G network slicing. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Stan Wong} received BEng and M.Sc. from King's College London (KCL), and Ph.D. from University of London in 2009.
 In 2014, he joined an IT consultancy firm in Hong Kong as a system consultant and responsible for metro Ethernet 2.0 network infrastructure design.
 In 2015, he rejoined KCL and worked on the EU-funded project covering the 5G Security.
 In 2016, he won the collaborative spectrum sharing prize from European Commission.
 He has deep knowledge in 5G security, machine learning data analytic, and different standard IoT air interfaces and application.
-His expertise is in trust computing, trust model, behaviometrices, big data, NFV and SDN. \end{IEEEbiography}
+In 2018, he joined GSM Association (GSMA) and lead the 5G Security in GSMA. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Christian Mannweiler} received his M.Sc.
 (Dipl.-Wirtsch.-Ing.) and Ph.D.
 (Dr.-Ing.) degrees from the Technische Universit\"at Kaiserslautern (Germany) in 2008 and 2014, respectively.
 Since 2015, he is a member of the Cognitive Network Management research group at Nokia Bell Labs, where he has been working in the area of network management automation and SON for 5G systems.
 He is (co-)author of numerous articles and papers on wireless communication technologies and architectures for future mobile networks.
 Christian has worked in several nationally and EU-funded projects covering the development of cellular and industrial communication systems. \end{IEEEbiography}